makrai/notes/triantafyllopoulos2204-probe-ser-trafoer-ling.md

 # Conclusion

 * We presented a three-stage probing methodology for quantifying the dependence
 * we analyse the behaviour of a recent SOTA model
-* the success for the valence dimension can be partially attributed to linguistic knowledge encoded in their self-attention layers
+* the success for the valence dimension can be partially attributed to linguistic knowledge encoded in the self-attention layers
 * we uncover a potentially spurious correlation between valence and negations
   * could hamper performance in real-world applications
 * Future work
   * expanding the set of probing features
   * emotional voice conversion [33] to control the emotional expressivity of synthesised samples as another parameter [34]
-    * K. Zhou, B. Sisman, R. Liu, and H. Li, “Emotional voice conversion: Theory, databases and esd,” Speech Communication, vol. 137, pp. 1–18, 2022.
+    * K Zhou, B Sisman, R Liu, and H Li,
+      “Emotional voice conversion: Theory, databases and ESD,” Speech Communication, vol. 137, pp. 1–18, 2022